 IUL policies can offer this feature because rather than investing your funds in stocks or other equity investments such as mutual funds or ETFs, they purchase call options on the related index.

-This enables them to generate the funds necessary to credit your account if the market rises, while avoiding taking any losses (other than the cost to acquire the options) if the market falls.
+This enables them to generate the funds necessary to credit your account if the market rises while avoiding taking any losses (other than the cost to acquire the options) if the market falls.

 By protecting your subaccount’s value on the downside, IUL features less investment risk than variable universal life while offering a bit less upside.
-When compared to a traditional fixed universal life policy, it offers greater upside along with higher volatility.

 Many IUL policies allow you to divide your cash value between indexed subaccounts and a fixed account that earns a specified amount of interest.

-The Pros of IUL
+The Pros of Indexed Universal Life

 Tax Free Withdrawals